Sioux Falls Regional Airport Parking Structure

 Share

-Construction is underway for a new parking ramp at the Sioux Falls Regional Airport to accommodate the increased demand that results from a growing regional population.
-The new, four-level ramp will add nearly 1,000 covered parking spaces that will be divided equally among the four levels.
-The first level will feature only short-term parking options, and levels two through four will be designated for long-term airport parking.
-The ramp, which will be located on the site of the airport’s current short-term parking lot, will include charging spaces for electric vehicles and an elevator for easy access.
+The four-level facility adds nearly 1,000 covered parking spaces.
+The first level includes only short-term parking options, and levels two through four are designated for long-term airport parking.
+The ramp includes charging spaces for electric vehicles and an elevator for easy access.

-TSP is providing architecture, interior design, mechanical and electrical engineering, and a portion of the structural engineering services for the project.
-KLJ is responsible for project management and civil engineering, and Kimley-Horn is the parking and structural consultant.
+TSP provided architecture, interior design, mechanical and electrical engineering, and a portion of the structural engineering services.
+KLJ managed the project and offered civil engineering, while Kimley-Horn served as the parking and structural consultant.

 Project Accountability Team